bbbradsmith/hatariB/README.md

   * The [MUNT MT-32 Emulator](url=https://sourceforge.net/projects/munt/) is recommended.
 It can install on your system as a MIDI device, which you can use with MT-32 supporting Atari ST games.
 ### Accuracy
   * Some of the default core options are chosen to favour faster load times, but these can be adjusted:
     * *System > Fast Floppy* gives artificially faster disk access, on by default.
+(A few games appear to have copy protection that tests the drive speed, which may need this option turned off.)
     * *System > Patch TOS for Fast Boot* modifies known TOS images to boot faster, on by default.
   * Other accuracy options might be adjusted for lower CPU usage:
     * *System > CPU Prefetch Emulation* - Emulates memory prefetch, needed for some games.
 On by default.